What Is Trailing Stop in Forex

 When it comes to risk management a key part that goes under the radar is active trade management.
+This is very important in forex trading for beginners.

 Are you one of these traders?
 An all or nothing trader?